Earth, Wind & Fire: Now, Then & Forever

 Now, Then & Forever, the group's first album in eight years, was released on September 10, 2013, by Legacy Recordings/Sony Music.
 Artists such as Siedah Garrett, former bandmate Larry Dunn and Terrence Blanchard made guest appearances upon the LP.
-The album was also the first without musical input from founder Maurice White, although he contributed to the it's liner notes.
+The album was also the first without musical input from founder Maurice White, although he contributed to its liner notes.
 The album reached No. 25 on the UK Pop Album Charts, No. 11 on the US Billboard 200 and No. 6 on the US Top R&B/Hip-Hop Albums chart.
-Now, Then & Forever was also certified Silver in the UK by the BPI.
+Now, Then & Forever was also certified Gold in the UK by the BPI.

-Emerys Baird of Blues & Soul gave a nine out of ten rating, calling the album a "glorious return to form.
+Emerys Baird of Blues & Soul called the album a "glorious return to form.
 EW&F have produced an incredibly well balanced body of work, a set full of contrast and colour, sublime stuff."
 Elias Leight of Popmatters also wrote "Now, Then & Forever has all the old colors and grooves, an impeccable rhythm section, prominent guitars, and indomitable horns that trace and re-trace motifs, dancing rings around everything."

 A song from the album called "Guiding Lights" was released as a single and rose to No. 16 on the Billboard Smooth Jazz Songs chart and No. 30 on the Billboard Adult R&B Songs chart.
 Another single, "My Promise", reached No. 28 on the Billboard Adult R&B Songs chart and No. 30 on the Billboard Adult Contemporary Songs chart.

 Singles Never and Why?, from The Promise, were later issued in 2014.
 "Never" rose to No. 17 on the Billboard Smooth Jazz Songs chart.
 "Why?" got to No. 19 on the Billboard Smooth Jazz Songs chart.